 Dedicated to providing healthcare in low-resource countries, Deepa has been heavily involved in Mount Royal’s leadership in monitoring, refining and teaching our SMTTP course in Ethiopia.
 She is very excited to be part of the project.

-, a graduate of the University of Alberta, has been with the project since September 2016 as project assistant.
-She has three years' experience working in community engagement, fund development, coordination and social services in Edmonton with non-profit organizations including Ceiba Association, Elizabeth Fry Society of Edmonton and United Way of the Alberta Capital Region.
+, a graduate of the University of Alberta, joined the team in September 2016 as project assistant and has been serving as the project manager since September 2017.
+She has three years experience working in community engagement, fund development, coordination and social services in Edmonton with non-profit organizations including Ceiba Association, Elizabeth Fry Society of Edmonton and United Way of the Alberta Capital Region.
 She also has two years' experience supporting sustainable agriculture initiatives to support maternal and child nutrition in southwestern Uganda through partnerships with the Kigezi Heathcare Foundation and Go Organic Africa.

 Thomas 'Tommy T' Gobena is a bassist and music producer living in Washington D.C.
 He is currently the UNICEF Ambassador to Ethiopia.
 He plays bass in the multicultural gypsy punk band Gogol Bordello.

 Born and raised in Addis Ababa, Ethiopia, Thomas has lived in the US since 1987.
-Thomas is working with musicians and lyricists in Ethiopia to produce an educational song for the project, aimed at encouraging pregnant women to deliver in health facilities.
+Thomas was recruited to work with musicians and lyricists in Ethiopia to produce an educational song for the project.
+The song entitled, "If You Have Heart", shares the story of a grief stricken father who's lost his wife and newborn child to birth complications that could easily have been managed by a skilled birth attendant.
+The song is hoped to encourage more Ethiopian women to deliver in health facilities.

 Dr. Michael Frishkopf is Professor of Music, Director of the Canadian Centre for Ethnomusicology and Adjunct Professor of Medicine at the University of Alberta.
 His research focuses on the music and sounds of West Africa and the Arab world, as well as global human development through musical participatory action research.